A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Methodology

 \subsection{Downstream Task Adaptation}

+We evaluate ContraWiMAE on three downstream tasks: (i) cross-frequency beam selection, (ii) line-of-sight (LoS) detection, and (iii) channel estimation.
+For LoS detection and beam selection, we perform both parametric and non-parametric evaluations where we freeze the pretrained encoder.
+For parametric evaluation, which adds expressivity to the prediction pipeline, we train a linear classifier on top of the encoder representations, following standard practices.
+We also train custom residual networks to see the marginal improvement possible through learning task-specific non-linearities.
+For our non-parametric evaluation, we assess the performance of a kNN classifier on the pretrained encoder representations, disentangling representation quality from task head capacity.
+For channel estimation, we keep the encoder-decoder pair and measure the training-free performance.
+We also analyze the gain from fine-tuning the model on this specific task.

-We evaluate WiMAE and ContraWiMAE on two downstream tasks: (i) cross-frequency beam selection and (ii) line-of-sight (LoS) detection, using 70/20/10 training/validation/test splits.
-The beam selection task evaluates how well each encoding captures the channel's detailed site-specific structure across antenna elements and subcarriers, while the LoS task measures the effectiveness of the extracted features as compact channel summaries.
+These tasks probe complementary aspects of the learned representations.
+The beam selection task evaluates how well each encoding captures the channel's detailed site-specific structure across antenna elements and subcarriers, while the LoS detection measures the effectiveness of the extracted features as compact channel summaries.
+Channel estimation assesses reconstruction capability by evaluating the model's ability to recover the underlying channel from sparse and noisy observations.